danger

 3.132.020 Membership, Meetings, and Organization.

 1. 1.
-The Community Involvement Committee shall meet at least five times yearly and as otherwise necessary to conduct its business.
-Meetings shall be conducted in accordance with bylaws adopted by the Director of the Bureau of Planning and Sustainability.
+The Community Involvement Committee will meet at least five times yearly and as otherwise necessary to conduct its business.
+Meetings will be conducted in accordance with bylaws adopted by the Director of the Bureau of Planning and Sustainability.

 2. 2.
 The Community Involvement Committee may divide its members into subcommittees which are authorized to act on behalf of the committee for an assigned purpose, such as gathering information.

-4. C. Attendance.
+3. C. Attendance.
 Members of the Community Involvement Committee are expected to attend each meeting of the committee.
-The Commissioner-in-Charge may replace any member who accrues unexcused absences from two or more consecutive meetings or more than 50 percent of the meetings in any year.
+The Mayor may replace any member who accrues unexcused absences from two or more consecutive meetings or more than 50 percent of the meetings in any year.

-5. D. Compensation.
-Community Involvement Committee members shall serve without compensation.
+4. D. Compensation.
+Community Involvement Committee members serve without compensation.

 Upcoming Events